aws-samples/multi-agent-samples-jp/README.md

    - **Business Development Workflow** - Workflow that executes each agent in a predefined order
 3. **Event-Driven Agents**
    - **CloudFormation Analysis Event-Driven Agent** - Automatically detects and analyzes infrastructure changes

+## Architecture Features

+- **IaC**: All resources coded using AWS CDK
+- **Serverless Architecture**: Leveraging Lambda, Step Functions, DynamoDB, S3, and other managed services
+- **Tool implementation for various usage scenarios**: AWS Lambda used as a tool has interfaces implemented that can be called from Agents for Amazon Bedrock and AWS Step Functions.
+- **Implementation of specific multi-agent use cases**: Provides sample code for tool usage in event-driven scenarios, Multi Agent Collaboration, and agentific workflows.

 ## System Architecture